BeauJoh/thesis/source/12-chapter-4-aiwc.md

 \end{table*}

 Shao and Brooks [@shao2013isa] proposed metrics to represent the characteristics of workloads independent of Instruction Set Architectures (ISA) -- these are provided in Table \ref{tbl:wiica-metrics}.
-The selection of these metrics were considered to characterize the workload, however, they were focused on micro-architecture independence and were evaluated on x86 CPUs.
+The selection of these metrics was considered to characterize the workload, however, they were focused on micro-architecture independence and were evaluated on x86 CPUs.
-It is the focus of our work to collect metrics that are a higher level of abstraction and to this end present an larger set of metrics to characterize the workload in an architecture independent way.
+It is the focus of our work to collect metrics that are a higher level of abstraction and to this end, we present a larger set of metrics which are more comprehensive in order to characterize the workload in an architecture independent way.
-The full list of our AIWC metrics are presented in Table \ref{tbl:aiwc-metrics}.
+The full list of our AIWC metrics is presented in Table \ref{tbl:aiwc-metrics}.
 The original choice of metrics do not consider parallel codes, but since this is critical for modern accelerators and the OpenCL framework it was the largely the focus of our work.
 In this Section, we discuss each metric and what they represent for workload characterization.
 In particular, we added a new category of metric, called *parallelism*, where we present metrics for Granularity, Barriers Per Instruction, Instructions per Operand and Load Imbalance.